apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>builtIn is a switch to enable KubeBlocks builtIn monitoring.
-If BuiltIn is set to false, the provider should set ExporterConfig and Sidecar container own.
-BuiltIn set to true is not currently supported but will be soon.</p>
+<p>builtIn is a switch to enable KubeBlocks builtIn monitoring.<br />If BuiltIn is set to false, the provider should set ExporterConfig and Sidecar container own.<br />BuiltIn set to true is not currently supported but will be soon.</p><br />
 </td>
 </tr>
 <tr>